pietg/survival-sacrifice-model/README.md

 of mass it has to check in a 2-dimensional search, apart from being slow by itself.

-In contrast, the Primal-dual interior point method has super-linear convergence and only deals with 2n parameters (n being sample size).
+In contrast, the primal-dual interior point method has super-linear convergence and only deals with 2n parameters (n being sample size).